vinctustech/energize/docs/docs/access-control.md

 ### Protecting resources

-To protect a resource you can used the `protected` resource modifier, followed by the groups that are allowed access on that resource.
+To protect a resource you can use the `protected` resource modifier, followed by the groups that are allowed access on that resource.
 The two default groups are `users`, and `admin`.
 Those who have created an account with the `users` resource have the `users` group by default.

 > Note: You can edit the default groups in the `src/main/resources/reference.conf` file.